 Article 7 specifies a number of distance-related constraints on a thrown jack.
-One of them is that “the [thrown] jack must be a minimum of 1 meter from … the nearest boundary of an out-of-bounds area.”
-This requirement (unless it is modified, see below) can be a problem on narrow lanes.
+One of them is that “the jack must be a minimum of 1 meter from … the nearest boundary of an out-of-bounds area.”
+This can create a problem on narrow lanes.

 We are playing on a marked terrain that is 3 meters wide.
 Does the one-meter rule in Article 7 mean that the area where we can legally throw the jack— the “landing strip” as it were— is only one meter wide running down the middle of the terrain?

 The answer to the question is “Yes, but it really depends on whether or not the terrain’s side lines are also dead-ball lines.”